arcus/education_modules/docker_101/docker_101.md

 Which of the following would the authors say is more important?

-[(X)] Making your Dockerfile as explicit as possible, so the layers in the image are easier to see [( )] Making your Dockerfile as efficient as posisble, so the image is smaller and more portable
+[(X)] Making your Dockerfile as explicit as possible, so the layers in the image are easier to see [( )] Making your Dockerfile as efficient as possible, so the image is smaller and more portable
 ***
 <div class = "answer">